susstevedev/gr8brik-website/README.md

 # gr8brik-website
-GR8BRIK's source code (updated every couple of weeks)
+The Gr8brik website's source code (updated every couple of weeks)

-<br>The gr8brik modeler's repo can be found [here](https://github.com/susstevedev/gr8brik).
+<br>The Gr8brik modeler's repo can be found [here](https://github.com/susstevedev/gr8brik).
 Please do not post issues or PRs regarding the modeler here, but refer to that repo instead.

 # Pages
 <sub>Some pages may still be missing or incorrectly referenced</sub>